denten-books/plain-text/2-chapter.md

 IBM MT/SC.
 "The IBM Selectric Composer provides a new approach to the printing process in this evolution," he writes.
 With this machine the author can once again write books "without the assistance of specialists," he concludes [@frutiger, 10].
+Marketing language aside, the emergence of the Document Object Model constitutes a milestone in the history of the printed word.
+The DOM continues to inform document structure today, affecting almost every aspect of text presentation from web pages to commercial print typesetters.

-The gap between writing and seeing is what gives rise to the ephemeral quality of digital text.
-Intermediate storage media shelters the word temporarily, before it attaches itself to a "sticky" medium like paper.
-In this intermediate form it can be edited, altered, and otherwise remediated.
-However, the spatial elongation of the sign comes at a cost.
-Submerged in the passage between screen and paper, the inscription passes from view.
-In its ephemeral form it is also no longer legible to the naked human eye.
-It reappears again on the screen already altered by the intervention of the control unit.
+The gap between input and output is what gives rise to the ephemeral quality of digital text.
+Temporary storage media located on the way from keyboard to page or screen allows for rapid and frequent remidiation.
+It keeps the ink in motion, unattached to a "sticky" medium like paper.
+However, the spatial elongation of the sign also comes at a cost.
+Submerged in the passage between keyboard and screen or paper, the inscription passes from view.
+In its ephemeral "liquid" form it is also no longer legible to the naked human eye.
+It reappears again on the screen or page already "processed," that is, altered by the intervention of the control unit.
+Writing or reading on a device can no longer remain a solitary activity.
+Machine operators far removed from the site of interpretation intervene to mediate the encounter between reader and text.

 The consequences of that intervention are immense.
-What began as several supplemental control characters for formatting grew into a universal language for symbolic manipulation of automated devices.
-The liberating, ephemeral qualities of digital text therefore come at a cost of legibility.
+What began as several supplemental control characters for formatting grew into a language for symbolic manipulation of automated devices.
 Technological and legal fictions rise to restore a measure of "stickiness" to text in its ephemeral form.
 For example, manufacturers commonly embed digital rights management circuits into video streaming devices to artificially limit the duplication of broadcast material.
 Similarly, electronic book sellers usually disable the reader's ability to copy and paste from the material.
 Such measures mimic some of the constraints associated with static, paper-and-ink-bound media regimes.
 Crucially for the practices of unencumbered critical thought, control structures exist in the hidden gap between the two parts of the splintered sign.
-They ultimately control the structure of interpretation.
-To understand their operation we must reconsider our easy dismissal of "mere formatting."
-Formatting, long a marginal concept in literary interpretation is central to computational hermeneutics.

-Peeling apart the layers of simulated text reveals at least three distinct
-composites: first, the unadorned content which carries most of the semantic burden; second, the material layer or the medium that fixes the inscription, and finally, for the lack of a better word, formatting.
-But far from an inconsequential embellishment, formatting essentially governs the interface between meaning and matter, thought and page.
-It has the capability to embellish, to govern, to obscure, to censor, and to emend.
+They ultimately affect the structure of interpretation.
+To understand their inner workings we must reconsider our easy dismissal of "mere formatting."
+In the language of the Document Object Model, the formatting layer contains the essence of "machine control."
+Long a marginal concept in literary interpretation, formatting is therefore central to practice of computational hermeneutics.
+Far from mere inconsequential embellishment, formatting governs the interface between meaning and matter, thought and page.
+It has the capability to embellish, to obscure, to censor, to govern, and to emend.

 ## Formal Binaries